Rijeka Synagogue: History

 The first Jews settled in Rijeka from the Italian Adriatic coast in the 15th century.
 The Jewish community of Rijeka was established on September 26, 1781.
 The first Rijeka synagogue was located in a three-storey house.
 In 1901, the Jewish community of Rijeka had 2,600 members.

-Construction of the new synagogue began after the Jewish community of Rijeka collected voluntary contribution for the construction of the synagogue.
+The Jewish community of Rijeka collected voluntary contributions for the construction of the synagogue.
 Construction began in 1902 at Via del Pomerio 31, and it was finished on September 18, 1903.
-The new Rijeka Synagogue was opened on October 22, 1903.
-The interior of the synagogue was built in the Mudéjar style.
+The new synagogue was opened on the holiday of the Jewish New Year, Rosh Hashanah, October 22, 1903.